Nick Bowers: Las Vegas Raiders

-Bowers went undrafted in the 2020 NFL Draft, and signed with the Las Vegas Raiders as an undrafted free agent on May 5, 2020.
+Bowers went undrafted in the 2020 NFL draft, and signed with the Las Vegas Raiders as an undrafted free agent on May 5, 2020.
 He was waived during final roster cuts on September 5, 2020, and signed to the team's practice squad the next day.
 He was placed on the practice squad/COVID-19 list by the team on December 3, 2020, and restored to the practice squad six days later.
 He signed a reserve/future contract on January 5, 2021.

 Bowers made the Raiders 53-man roster in 2021.
 He played in two games as a special teamer before being placed on injured reserve on October 23, 2021.
 He was activated on December 20.

 On August 28, 2022, Bowers was waived by the Raiders.

 Cincinnati Bengals

 On September 1, 2022, the Cincinnati Bengals signed Bowers to their practice squad.
 Bowers was elevated to the active roster for the Divisional round game against the Buffalo Bills on January 22, 2023.
 He signed a reserve/future contract on January 31, 2023.
+Bowers was waived on August 29, 2023.

+Miami Dolphins

+On August 31, 2023, Bowers was signed to the Miami Dolphins practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.